Cruise recalls robotaxi software after car crashes into San Francisco bus

 Before the crash with a bus, there had been other incidents involving Cruise cars in San Francisco.
 During a late March storm, two of the self-driving taxis did not detect road closure tape and briefly drove into areas closed for downed trees or power lines.

-Principal Analyst for Guidehouse Insights Sam Abuelsamid says there should be more regulations around the technology for these vehicles.
+Sam Abuelsamid, a principal analyst for Guidehouse Insights, said there should be more regulations around the technology for these vehicles.

-No one was injured in the crash that prompted the recall.
-Cruise says their testing shows this specific issue will not happen again.
+No one was hurt in the crash that prompted the recall.
+Cruise said its testing shows that this specific issue will not happen again.

-The company is now working to get approval for around-the-clock driverless taxis in San Francisco.
-Currently, the cars are only operating on off-peak hours.
+The company is working to get approval for around-the-clock driverless taxis in San Francisco.
+Currently, the cars only operate during off-peak hours.